product-noob/product-noob.github.io/_posts/2020-12-18-Journey to create the Covid Slot Finder Tool.md

 ---
 layout: post
-title: Sample text for testing!
+title: Covid-19 Slot Finder App
 ---

-# Covid Slot Finder App

-Date Completed: May 31, 2021 → June 12, 2021
-Status: Ongoing

 ## **How we started:**